SaikeNO/PolisProReminder-mailer/README.md

 - Contains the `sendEmail` function that sends an email using the provided `EmailDetails`.
 - Uses environment variables for SMTP configuration and authentication.
 - Includes error handling and logging to ensure proper email delivery.
+- Supports retrying email sending with the `sendEmailWithRetry` function.

 ### `getEnvVariables.ts`